letsencrypt/acme-spec/draft-barnes-acme.md

 A client responds to this challenge by signing a JWS object and provisioning it as a resource on the HTTP server for the domain in question.
-The payload of the JWS MUST be a JSON dictionary containing the fields "type", "token", "path", and "tls" from the ACME challenge and response, and no other fields.
-The JWS MUST be signed with the client's account key pair, and MUST meet the guidelines laid out in {{terminology}} above.
+The payload of the JWS MUST be a JSON dictionary containing the fields "type", "token", "path", and "tls" from the ACME challenge and response (see below), and no other fields.
+If the "tls" field is not included in the response, then validation object MUST have its "tls" field set to "true".
+The JWS MUST be signed with the client's account key pair.
+This JWS is NOT REQUIRED to have a "nonce" header parameter (as with the JWS objects that carry ACME request objects), but MUST otherwise meet the guidelines laid out in {{terminology}}.

 ~~~~~~~~~~
 {